JoseMachado-CE/CineShow/README.md

 #### Form validation

 * **Bug**
-The customer is able to submit the form without filling all necessary information on the form.
-This is not the expected experience for the customer.
+The user is able to submit the form without filling all necessary information on the form.
+This is not the expected experience for the user.

 * **Fix**
 JS skills were missing to do a better job here.
 The required piece of code inside the input tag could the job.